 Associate Professor in the School of Nursing

-I lead teams that discover how patient generated health data can be integrated into care delivery models for patients with complex chronic illnesses.
+I lead teams that discover how to integrate patient generated health data and emerging technologies into novel care delivery models for patients with complex chronic illnesses.
 This includes data from wearables, sensors and devices that monitor and augment patient care and interface with electronic health records (EHRs).
 With these tools I engineer equitable care models that capitalize on the growing digital health infrastructure of health systems and society.

-I am the Director of the Duke University School of Nursing's Health Innovation Lab.
-Adjacent to Duke Hospital, the lab provides a space for entrepreneurship, product development and testing, and modeling and testing new care delivery processes.
+As the Director of Duke University School of Nursing's Health Innovation Lab, located adjacent to Duke Hospital, I oversee a space for entrepreneurship, product development and testing, as well as modeling and evaluating care delivery processes.

 I currently co-lead two NIH-funded clinical trials:

 - Associate Professor in the School of Nursing